The apple sawfly belongs to the sawflies. Sawflies do not have a wasp waist like the ‘regular’ wasps and they do not sting.

 Parasitic wasps and birds are the natural enemies.
 Biological control is applied by using parasitic wasps (Lathrolestes ensator).
 This wasp species lays its eggs in the larvae of the apple saw wasp.

 Difficult to to control; as soon as the caterpillars become visible, the damage is already done: the apples are affected.
 Shake the tree regularly so that affected fruit falls off.
 Dispose of infected apples to the recycling center.
-A biological and environmentally friendly pesticide is an extract made from bitter wood (Quassia extract).
+A biological and environmentally friendly pesticide is an extract made from Quassia amara.

 Provide a bird-friendly environment: birds eat insects including the caterpillar-like larvae of the apple sawfly.

 Treating the apple tree with Quassine extract helps prevent infestation by the larvae of the apple sawfly.
-Quassine extract acts as a contact insecticide.
+An extract made from Quassia amara acts as a contact insecticide.